PelionIoT/mbl-docs/Docs/refs/containers_packages.md

     * Incorporated in factory programmed flash image.
     * Updated via the Device Management Update service.
-    * Updated during application development on a device running MBL with special development facilities.<!--what does that mean?-->
+    * Updated during application development on a device running an evaluation build of MBL (which contains services that MBL CLI can use to perform local updates).

 * The packaged application image must contain sufficient information to launch the application on the target device.
-This includes:<!--includes or limited to?-->
+This includes:

     * External platform dependencies.
     * Commands and arguments.